RobDeGeorge/scripts/README.md

 # Linux Desktop Theme Kit

 🎨 A portable Linux desktop setup that automatically changes your entire system theme based on your wallpaper!
-Works on any Linux distro with i3wm.
+Works on any Linux distro with **i3wm** or **Hyprland**.

 ## What It Does